 THE NEW YORK BOTANICAL GARDEN

-Keep an eye on their calendar for other floral-inspired art exhibitions, such as the much celebrated garden takeover by celebrated artist Yayoi Kusama called SUSAMA: Cosmic Nature that took place in 2021.
+Keep an eye on their calendar for floral-inspired art exhibitions, such as the much celebrated garden takeover by celebrated artist Yayoi Kusama called SUSAMA: Cosmic Nature that took place in 2021.
 Kusama was also one of the female artists recreated in flowers for Fleurs de Villes FEMMES in 2022.

 KEHINDE WILEY